JackSzwergold/Writing/memories/The Last Passover I Had With My Family.md

 By Jack Szwergold

-**QUICKNOTES**: About the last Passover I had at my sister’s home in Bensonhurst.
+**QUICK NOTES**: About the last Passover I had at my sister’s home in Bensonhurst.
 It was 2005 or 2006.
 My nephew didn’t show up, my sister complained, my brother shouted at her and shoved her against a wall.
 I saw my niece curled up in a fetal position on a couch.
 My nephew shows up and like robots, everyone did “Passover.”

 ***